Purpose, organisation and key activities of GeoNor (2019-2022)

 Concrete activities of GeoNor include

-- An active and frequently updated GeoNor website which serves as relevant information and communication platform for senior and early career members of GeoNor.
-The website will provide information on relevant scientific projects, relevant meetings, training courses, opportunities for exchange visits, etc. in Norway and outside Norway.
-Early career/young geomorphologists will be given their own space within this website.
+- An active and frequently updated website which serves as relevant information and communication platform for senior and early career scientists.

-- The compilation and email distribution of a bi-annual GeoNor newsletter.
-National and international GeoNor members will be invited to submit contributions to the newsletter (e.g., information on research projects, training courses, workshops and seminars, exchange opportunities, etc.).
-Early career/young geomorphologists will be given their own section within this newsletter.
+- The compilation and email distribution of a bi-annual newsletter.
+National and international colleagues are invited to submit contributions to the newsletter (e.g., information on research projects, training courses, workshops and seminars, exchange opportunities, etc.).

-- The biennial organisation of national GeoNor meetings at varying field locations in Norway.
-At the varying meeting locations relevant ongoing research projects will be presented by GeoNor members and discussed within the group.
-The biennial GeoNor meetings will include scientific presentations from senior and early career scientists, extended scientific discussions, field excursions, and training courses for early career scientists.
-To each GeoNor meeting at least one senior and one early career representative of other Nordic geomorphology groups/communities and at least one international colleague (from outside the Nordic countries) with relevant published contributions on the geomorphology of Norway will be invited.
-The kick-off meeting of GeoNor will be organised in combination with the first GeoNorth Conference (Virtual Conference), 1-2 October 2020, and the first national GeoNor biennial meeting will be held in 2021.
+- The organisation of scientific meetings at varying field locations.
+At the varying meeting locations relevant ongoing research projects are presented and discussed within the group.
+The meetings include scientific presentations from senior and early career scientists, extended scientific discussions, field excursions, and training courses for early career scientists.
+To each meeting at least one senior and one early career representative of other Nordic geomorphology groups/communities and at least one international colleague (from outside the Nordic countries) with relevant published contributions on the geomorphology of Norway are invited.
+The first GeoNor and GeoNorth joint conference (virtual conference) was held 1-2 October 2020.

 GeoNor core members (2019-2022)